 Oh Greece, the place that captured my heart and sparked the travel bug that has led me to follow my dream of traveling the world.
-Whether it was those bluer than blue seas, white buildings, or archaeological sites, Greece holds a special place in my heart.
+Whether it was those bluer than blue seas, delicious Greek food, white buildings, or archaeological sites, Greece holds a special place in my heart.
 And if you are into experiencing all types of cultural, Greece should be right at the top of your list.

 Greece boasts eighteen UNESCO world heritage sites spread across the entire country.